mitchness/DoorDilemma/README.md

 Larry throws his hands up.

                  ATTENDANT (V.O.)
          Well...
-I can let you in, but next time you'll need to stop by the office and update your permit.
+I can let you in, but next time you'll need to stop by the office and update your access card.

 The gate rises.
 She smiles.